kevinpt/opbasm/doc/rst/tutorial.rst

 Subroutines can call other subroutines up to the limit of the hardware stack which is 31 levels on PB3 and 30 levels on PB6.
 Be extremely careful when writing recursive subroutines that call themselves.
 Don't assume you can use the entire stack at any time.

 The ``call`` instruction has a conditional form that works the same as a conditional ``jump``.
-This allows you to use a subroutine as the body of a control structure.
+It allows you to use a subroutine as the body of a control structure.

 .. code-block:: picoblaze